BrokenShell/Fortuna/docs/guide.md

     return Fortuna.for_stream(root_seed, worker_id)
 ```

-Do not create several workers from the same seed unless identical copied
+Assign a distinct derived stream to each worker.
+Reuse a seed when identical
-streams are intentional.
+copied streams are intentional.

 ## Bulk generation

 Every numeric function accepts keyword-only `count`.
-Use it instead of a
+Use it when all values
-Python loop when all values share one validated parameter set:
+share one validated parameter set:

 ```python
 initiative_rolls = Fortuna.d(20, count=10_000)